rpl-lab/lctes22-zlax/README.md

     rec cheater, (m, s) = cheater_detector true
 ```

-To execute a probabilisti program, we must specify `zluciole`  to use the inference module (the `-prob` option).
+To execute a probabilistic program, we must specify to `zluciole` the use of inference module (the `-prob` option).
 The `coin` example can be executed with the following command (cf. `make coin`):

 ```